Skip to content

 3. Press x.

 You can configure how Gemini CLI manages your session history in your settings.json file.
+These settings let you control retention policies and session lengths.

 {